JHU-PL-Lab/www-fpse/assignments/project.md

 * [Owl](https://ocaml.xyz/book/) is a very well-documented numerical processing library.
 * [ocaml-torch](https://github.com/LaurentMazare/ocaml-torch) PyTorch bindings for OCaml
 * [tensorflow-ocaml](https://github.com/LaurentMazare/tensorflow-ocaml) TensorFlow bindings for OCaml
 * [ocaml-bimage](https://github.com/zshipko/ocaml-bimage) is an image processing library.
+This library has been difficult for some people to install properly so please test it out well before committing to it.

 #### And more!